Honolulu Catholic Cemetery

 The origins of the cemetery were two separate lots.
-The first lot was given by the Kingdom of Hawaii to the Roman Catholic mission during the 1840s and was identified by the title "Claim No. 4".
-The second lot was purchased by several wealthy Catholics and given to the Roman Catholic mission.
+The first lot was given by the Kingdom of Hawaii to the Catholic mission during the 1840s and was identified by the title "Claim No. 4".
+The second lot was purchased by several wealthy Catholics and given to the Catholic mission.
 Originally on the outskirts of the village of Honolulu, with the makai side consisting of estuarine wetlands and man-made ponds for the harvesting of sea salt (or paʻakai in Hawaiian).
 The Waikiki side of the cemetery was the old Plantation and rice paddies.
 In 1889, the cemetery consisted of scattered graves and overrunning paths.
 Wealthier Catholics ensured that their private plots were enclosed by wooden or iron fences and a tombstone.
 Msgr.
 Koeckemann erected the tall iron cross in the center of the cemetery.
 He was eventually laid to rest under the cross.
 Several other bishops of the Congregation of the Sacred Hearts of Jesus and Mary, (Msgri.
 Gulstan Ropert, Libert H. Boeynaems, and Stephen Alencastre) were also buried next to Msgr.
 Koeckemann.
 Remains of some forty of the early members of the Congregation of the Sacred Hearts also lay buried since 1853 in a common grave on site.
 Other notable people buried in this cemetery include: the native Hawaiian patriot and former delegate to the United States Congress, Robert William Wilcox; Princess Eugenie Ninito Sumner of Tahiti, wife of High Chief John Kapilikea Sumner, and friend of Queen Liliʻuokalani.